ShaneHarvey/specifications/source/transactions/transactions.rst

 is in the "transaction committed" state after this method returns — even on error.

-If this session is in the “no transaction” state, then Drivers MUST raise an error containing the message “No transaction started”.
+If this session is in the "no transaction" state, then Drivers MUST raise an error containing the message "No transaction started".

-If this session is in the “transaction aborted” state, then Drivers MUST raise an error containing the message “Cannot call commitTransaction after calling abortTransaction”.
+If this session is in the "transaction aborted" state, then Drivers MUST raise an error containing the message "Cannot call commitTransaction after calling abortTransaction".

-If this session is already in the “transaction committed” state, then Drivers MUST re-run the previous commitTransaction.
+If this session is already in the "transaction committed" state, then Drivers MUST re-run the previous commitTransaction.

-It is valid to call commitTransaction when the session is in the “starting transaction” or “transaction in progress” state.
-When the session is in the “starting transaction” state, meaning no operations have been performed on this transaction, drivers MUST NOT run the commitTransaction command.
+It is valid to call commitTransaction when the session is in the "starting transaction" or "transaction in progress" state.
+When the session is in the "starting transaction" state, meaning no operations have been performed on this transaction, drivers MUST NOT run the commitTransaction command.